The aphrodisiac of asparagus

 It is true that three days of eating the popular spring vegetable may give you some strange-smelling urine.
 It’s the one reason I hear curious eaters balk at asparagus.
 But you do that in private (hopefully) so who is going to know?

-The secret to this love food is in more than its shape.
+The secret to aphrodisiac asparagus is in more than its shape.
 This pencil-sized vegetable is also packed with nutrients needed for healthy hormone production.
 Among it’s finest attributes is an injection of vitamin E. And E is not only essential for sexual hormone production but is great for your skin.
 But vitamin E is not the only great vitamin you’ll get from these sexy green shafts.
 The compounds found in asparagus known as steroid glycosides have been studied quite a bit over the years for the ability to promote sexual hormones.
 Lastly it’s a source of folate, which is important for female reproductive health and the health of sperm.